-Operation SOPRANO is the Canadian Armed Forces’ (CAF) participation in the United Nations Mission in the Republic of South Sudan (UNMISS), the military component of a “whole-of-government” engagement in South Sudan.
+Operation SOPRANO is the Canadian Armed Forces’ (CAF) engagement in the United Nations (UN) Mission in the Republic of South Sudan (UNMISS).
+It is the military part of Canada’s “whole-of-government” mission in South Sudan.

 Task Force South Sudan

-Task Force South Sudan consists of 10 CAF personnel who work as staff officers and military liaison officers at UNMISS Force Headquarters in Juba and at various locations throughout the Republic of South Sudan.
-Task Force South Sudan members contribute technical planning and operational expertise.
+Task Force South Sudan has 10 CAF members.
+They serve as staff officers and military liaison officers at UNMISS Force Headquarters in Juba.
+They also serve in other places throughout the Republic of South Sudan.
+Task Force South Sudan CAF members are technical experts in military planning and operations.

 UNMISS and its mandate

-UNMISS was established on July 9, 2011 by the authority of U.N.
-Security Council Resolution 1996 (2011) under Chapter VII of the United Nations Charter, and ran for an initial period of one year.
-The mission mandate is reviewed on a yearly basis, and is extended as required.
+UNMISS was established on July 9, 2011.
+It was formed under UN Security Council Resolution 1996 (2011).
+This falls within Chapter VII of the UN Charter.
+UNMISS ran for an initial period of one year.
+The mission mandate is reviewed on a yearly basis.
+It is extended as required.

 The primary elements of the UNMISS mandate are to:

-- create the conditions for the delivery of humanitarian assistance; and
+- Create the conditions to provide humanitarian aid; and

 Independence in South Sudan

-On July 9, 2011, South Sudan became an independent republic with its capital at Juba on the White Nile.
-Its separation from the Republic of Sudan was accomplished through a referendum, held over the week of January 9 to 15, 2011, in which 98.83 percent of participants voted for independence.
+On July 9, 2011, South Sudan became an independent republic.
+Its capital is Juba, on the White Nile.
+It separated from the Republic of Sudan through a referendum held from January 9 to 15, 2011.
+During that period, 98.83 percent of people who voted chose independence.

-The 2011 independence referendum was the climax of a six-year process of reconciliation and negotiation that began in 2005 with the signing of the Comprehensive Peace Agreement between the Government of Sudan and the Sudan People’s Liberation Movement/Army, which ended more than 20 years of civil war.
+There were six years of reconciliation and negotiation that led up to the referendum.
+The Comprehensive Peace Agreement came first.
+The Government of Sudan and the Sudan People’s Liberation Movement/Army signed this agreement in 2005.
+It ended more than 20 years of civil war.

-The CAF has been active in Sudan and South Sudan since the beginning of Operation SAFARI on June 15, 2004, when the initial rotation of CAF members deployed to serve with the United Nations Advance Mission in Sudan (UNAMIS), the forerunner of UNMIS.
-Under Operation SAFARI, 12 rotations of CAF members served with UNMIS; most were forward-deployed around the country as United Nations Military Observers, and a few served as specialized staff advisors at UNMIS Headquarters in Juba and Khartoum.
+The CAF has been active in Sudan and South Sudan since June 15, 2004.
+This is the date that Operation SAFARI began.
+Twelve groups of CAF members served with the United Nations Advance Mission in Sudan (UNAMIS).
+UNAMIS later became UNMIS.
+Most served in areas away from mission headquarters as United Nations Military Observers.
+Some were specialized staff advisors at UNMIS Headquarters in Juba and Khartoum.

-In 2005, when the African Union deployed a peace mission to Sudan’s western province of Darfur, the CAF mounted Operation AUGURAL to support the effort by providing armoured vehicles to three of the African Union contingents.
-In 2008, when the African Union mission gave way to the United Nations-African Union hybrid mission in Darfur (UNAMID), the CAF participation changed to Operation SATURN.
+In 2005, the African Union sent a peace mission to Sudan.
+The mission’s focus was in the western province of Darfur.
+The CAF supported the mission through Operation AUGURAL.
+It sent armoured vehicles on loan to three of the African Union groups.
+In 2008, the United Nations-African Union hybrid mission in Darfur (UNAMID) began.
+To support it, the CAF began Operation SATURN.

 Government of Canada